PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-3 Security and MongoDB Integration/Introduction.md

 module.exports = pool;
 ```
+---

-## Significance of .env File in Development
+## Significance of `.env` File in Development
-The .env file is used to store environment-specific variables such as API keys, database URLs, ports, and secret tokens in a centralized and secure way.
+The `.env` file is used to store environment-specific variables such as `API keys`, `database URLs`, `ports`, and `secret` tokens in a centralized and secure way.
 It helps developers:

   - **Separate configuration from code →**  Makes the application easier to manage and deploy across environments (development, staging, production).
   - **Secure sensitive data →** Prevents hardcoding secrets directly in the source code.
   - **Easily switch environments →** By changing the values in .env, the app can run differently without modifying any logic.
   - **Improve maintainability →**  All configs are in one place, making updates or debugging simpler.

-The .env file is typically loaded using libraries like `dotenv`, and it should always be added to `.gitignore `to avoid pushing secrets to version control.
+The    file is typically loaded using libraries like `dotenv`, and it should always be added to `.gitignore `to avoid pushing secrets to version control.

 Let's replace our hardcoded database configurations with environment variables using the `.env `file and the dotenv package.
 We have already created our `.env` file and installed the `dotenv` package.
 Now, access the environment variables from the .env file using the code below.